-The mission of the National Health Council is to provide a united voice for people with chronic diseases and disabilities.
+The mission of the National Health Council is to provide a united voice for people with chronic diseases and disabilities and their family caregivers.